obeidjad/drone_project_final/README.md

 Each node in this project have a unique name, used to activate it.

-Some of the nodes also have the ability to send back confirmation after reaching their target .
+They also have the ability to send back confirmation after reaching a target .

 Like for example the node responsible of searching for openned doors, it will send a confirmation when a door is detected.